mudler/LocalAI/README.md

 ## License

 LocalAI is a community-driven project.
-It was initially created by [mudler](https://github.com/mudler/) at the [SpectroCloud OSS Office](https://github.com/spectrocloud).
+It was initially created by [Ettore Di Giacinto](https://github.com/mudler/) at the [SpectroCloud OSS Office](https://github.com/spectrocloud).

 MIT